 Table of Contents

 You need a good chair for home office.
 Period.

 People usually decide to invest in a nice office chair when they’re already hurting.
 If this is not the case for you, well, we raise our glasses to how responsible you are.
 Having the right support for your back and the entire body should ideally be a preventive measure and not a recovery plan.
 But hey, we’re not here to lecture!
 We’ve been through enough neck and back pain ourselves.

 Just take a look at this pic for a second, and be honest: on a spectrum of the top pic to the bottom, which way do you sit more on a usual workday?

 Even if it’s a bit better than the bottom pic, you’ve probably realised that you should invest in a more advanced, ergonomic chair to even be able to sit the way you’re ‘supposed to’.
 Having any type of pain while you’re working or studying will cause your comfort levels to descend and simply put, distract you.
 And problems like these can be detrimental to your performance.

 Now let’s take a more detailed look at the ‘official guidelines’ for the correct sitting position.
 Just take this in.
 This is how you’re supposed to be sitting:

 Looks familiar?
 Nah, to us neither.
 It’s humanly impossible to be sitting like this all the time, but we must do everything in our power to get as close to it as possible.

-What is an ergonomic chair really, and why does it help?
+What's an ergonomic chair?
+How does it help?

 The chairs we call non-ergonomic are the ones that have very basic adjustable features: you can adjust their heights, and maybe lock or release their rocking back, but that’s about it.
 They have fixed armrests and a fixed, non-reclining backrest.
 When used only part-time, these basic office chairs work fine.
 But for people who work long hours, these chairs will lack the ergonomic essentials that prevent spinal misalignments and generalised pains.